mstocco/mariostoc.co/content/traininglog/20200920-ironman2021-49weeksout.md

 ### NOTES
 Total Time: **30 minutes**

-I had a so-so sleep last night even though the Seahawk beat the Patriots with a defensive stand on the last play.
+I had a so-so sleep last night even though the Seahawks beat the Patriots with a defensive stand on the last play.
 I am particularly tight in my left hip and need time with the lacrosse ball to get the tissue to calm down.

 I did a lap of Swan Lake.
 I walked for 5 minutes before hitting start on the watch, jogged for 31 minutes and walked for five minutes after.
 I picked the trail over the road because I am more **sore today** than I was yesterday.
 My motivation wasn't all that high but I remembered my goal of getting all the workouts in this week and out the door I went.
 I am glad I did too because the rain is coming, likely tomorrow.